nipoppy/nipoppy/docs/source/user_guide/processing.md

 ### Workflow

-1. Nipoppy will loop over all participants/sessions that *have* BIDS data according to the {term}`doughnut file` but *have not* yet successfully completed the pipeline according the the imaging derivatives bagel file
+1. Nipoppy will loop over all participants/sessions that *have* BIDS data according to the {term}`doughnut file` but *have not* yet successfully completed the pipeline according the the {term}`imaging derivatives bagel file <imaging bagel file>`
     - An existing, out-of-date doughnut file can be updated with [`nipoppy doughnut --regenerate`](../cli_reference/doughnut.md)
 2. For each participant-session pair:
     1. The pipeline's invocation will be processed such that template strings related to the participant/session and dataset paths are replaced by the appropriate values